 The expertise of the history of knowledge is essential in tackling the issues and concerns surrounding present-day global knowledge society.
 Books in this series historicize and critically engage with the concept of knowledge society, with conceptual and methodological contributions enabling the historian to analyse and compare the origins, formation and development of knowledge societies.
 The first volumes in the series are the result of a project ‘Creating a knowledge society in a globalizing world, 1450-1800’, which received funding through an internationalization grant from NWO (Dutch Science Foundation).
 The project explores manifestations of knowledge societies, moving away from a teleological model inherent in many discussions of modernity.

-Johan Östling, Niklas Olsen, David Larsson Heidenblad
+Edited By Johan Östling, Niklas Olsen, David Larsson Heidenblad

 June 10, 2020

 Histories of Knowledge in Postwar Scandinavia uses case studies to explore how knowledge circulated in the different public arenas that shaped politics, economics and cultural life in and across postwar Scandinavia, particularly in the 1960s and 1970s.
 This book focuses on a period when the term "...

 September 03, 2019

 Knowledge and the Early Modern City uses case studies from the sixteenth to the eighteenth centuries to examine the relationships between knowledge and the city and how these changed in a period when the nature and conception of both was drastically transformed.
 Both knowledge formation and the ...